-- 1. Minutes of the June 24, 2019 Annual Stockholders Meeting - 2.
-Annual Report and Audited Financial Statements for 2019 - 3.
-Ratification of actions of the Board of Directors, different Committees and Management - 4.
-Confirmation of Significant Transactions with DOSRI and Related Parties - 5.
-Appointment of External Auditor
+- Approval of the Minutes of the Annual Meeting of the Slockholders held on July 27, 2029 - 2.
+Approval of the Annual Report and the Audited Financial Statements for 2020 - Ratification of the actions and proceedings of the Board of Directors, different Committees and Management during the year 2020 - 4.
+Confirmation of significant transactions with DOSRI and related parties - Appointment of External Auditor - 6.
+Election of Directors - 7.
+Such other matters as may properly come before the meeting